InfectionMedicineProteomics/BINN/docs/index.md

 # Welcome to the BINN documentation

 The BINN-package allows you to create a sparse neural network in the PyTorch-framework from a pathway and input file.
 It also allows you to train and interpret the network using [SHAP](https://arxiv.org/abs/1705.07874).
+The package is hosted on [GitHub](https://github.com/InfectionMedicineProteomics/BINN).

 ### Table Of Contents